About Industrial Scripts®

-An ex-Ealing Studios executive, producer and former full-time industry script consultant, Evan analysed material for a range of producers, funding bodies and Hollywood studios.
+An ex-Ealing Studios executive, producer and former full-time industry script consultant, he analysed material for a range of producers and Hollywood studios.
 Recently, he served as Executive Producer on Ben Bond’s THE DRIFTERS and Marley Morrison’s SWEETHEART.
 His script consulting credits include: Warner Bros., Paramount Pictures, Universal, Scott Free, Working Title, BBC Films, Pathe, See-Saw Films, StudioCanal, Dan Films, TalkbackThames, Intermedia, Mirage Enterprises, CinemaNX and Screen South.
-For 3 years he worked in development at Ealing Studios, reporting to Head of Development Sophie Meyer, and during his time there the studio produced films including ST. TRINIAN’S, EASY VIRTUE, DORIAN GRAY, ST. TRINIAN’S II and BURKE & HARE.
+For 3 years he worked in development at Ealing Studios, and during his time there the studio produced films including ST. TRINIAN’S, EASY VIRTUE, DORIAN GRAY, FROM TIME TO TIME, ST. TRINIAN’S II and BURKE & HARE.
 In 2008, Evan was credited script editor on the first feature film financed exclusively out of Dubai (the $7m CITY OF LIFE starring Natalie Dormer & Alexandria Maria Lara) and he was also a story analyst for PEEP SHOW creator Andrew O’Connor, stress-testing at length the screenwriting theories of Save the Cat! author Blake Snyder.
-In total, Evan assessed over 3,000 projects for leading film and TV companies.
+In total, he assessed over 3,000 projects for leading film and TV companies.
 In early 2010 he established Industrial Scripts to offer writers and filmmakers high-level, industry-trusted script development, training and promotion services, successfully brokering sponsorship deals with Paramount Pictures and talent agency Curtis Brown.
-Through Takedown Pictures Evan is producing several projects including sports drama WAR GAME with Bedlam Productions, producers of THE KING’S SPEECH.
+Through Takedown Pictures, he is is producing several projects including sports drama WAR GAME with Bedlam Productions, producers of THE KING’S SPEECH.
 Evan on IMDb.

 BBC, ITV, ATG

 Victoria worked in broadcasting and high-end TV production for 14 years, through a variety of roles across radio, TV and online.
 She has covered both hard news and entertainment throughout her career – predominantly developing and writing for live programmes, managing high-level celebrity interviews and large “on-air” events.
-After moving into the film industry, Victoria now oversees the day-to-day running of Industrial Scripts and leads the company’s events, training and OVERDRIVE programmes, as well as managing our team of script consultants.
+After moving into the film industry, Victoria now oversees the day-to-day running of Industrial Scripts and leads the company’s events, training and contests, as well as managing our team of script consultants.

 Ben graduated in 2016 and has been working for Industrial Scripts ever since.
 A major cineaste and screenwriter, he leads Industrial Scripts’ support.